 So, How Can You Prevent IP Address Monitoring?

-- To begin, Google "what's my IP?" to get your current IP address.
+- First, Google "What's my IP?" to get your current IP address.

 - Sign up for a VPN service.